Are your students ready to change the world?

 What is Imagine Cup Junior?

-Imagine Cup Junior 2020 provides students aged 13 to 18 the opportunity to learn about technology and how it can be used to positively change the world.
-In 2020, the global challenge is focused on Artificial Intelligence (AI), introducing students to AI and Microsoft’s AI for Good initiatives so they can come up with ideas to solve social, cultural and environmental issues.
+Imagine Cup Junior 2021 provides students aged 13 to 18 the opportunity to learn about technology and how it can be used to positively change the world.
+The global challenge is focused on Artificial Intelligence (AI), introducing students to AI and Microsoft’s AI for Good initiatives so they can come up with ideas to solve social, cultural and environmental issues.
 It’s also a great opportunity to encourage students to develop and practice 21st century skills like communication, collaboration, critical thinking and creativity.

-Educators can submit multiple team applications for their students, submissions must be an original solution that each team of one (1) to six (6) students have created.
-For the submission to qualify for the 2020 Imagine Cup Junior, each application must comply with the challenge rules and regulations.
+Educators, Instructors and Parents/Guardians can submit applications for their students, submissions must be an original solution that each team of one (1) to six (6) students have created.
+For the submission to qualify for the 2021 Imagine Cup Junior, each application must comply with the challenge rules and regulations.

 Register now!
-To receive access to the learning materials:
+To receive access to an exciting calendar of virtual events and learning materials:

 Educator and Student Resources